lowrollr/turbozero/README.md

 To get started, check out the [Hello World Notebook](https://github.com/lowrollr/turbozero/blob/main/notebooks/hello_world.ipynb)

 ## Installation
-`turbozero` users `poetry` for dependency management, you can install it with:
+`turbozero` uses `poetry` for dependency management, you can install it with:
 ```
 pip install poetry
 ```